 If you are interested in writing reviews of local attractions, we will need to see a sample of your photography before moving forward, so providing photography samples now will allow us to move forward faster.

 Any images submitted with your pitch should be your own original photography and not published elsewhere.
 Please title images with your last name, the pitch title, and subject matter so we can connect them with your pitch.
 Images should be high quality, horizontal format and between 620x400 and 1200x750 pixels.

 We have no requirement for the number of pitches submitted, but more pitch ideas gives us a better sense of the types of features you are interested in writing and a greater chance of one of them being accepted to move forward immediately.
 We generally get three to five pitches from writers in their first submission.

 Before pitching any idea please search our site to see if we have written about the place or topic in your area before in a similar way.

 We do not accept previously published work.
 We ask that you not pitch ideas that you have pitched or are planning to pitch to another local site.

 Will I be paid?

 We pay contributors per published article.
+Our rates are competitive with other publications in our niche.
 If your pitch is accepted, someone will reach out to discuss fees.

 Do I need to have previously published work?

 We do not require previous publishing experience.
-However, we are looking for engaging writing and clean copy.
+We are looking for engaging writing and clean copy.